niclindh/UDS-WordPress-Child-Theme/README.md

 One of the jobs of the containers is to provide margins, so if you don't wrap content inside a container, it will go full-bleed.
 Which might be what you want, but usually isn't.

-If you want to be a "problems are opportunities" person you can look at it as the design system allowing you to be more expressive.
+If you want to be a "problems are opportunities" person you can look at it as the design system allowing you to be more expressive 🎉.

 To make things as easy as possible, the theme uses Gutenberg blocks and patterns.
-This technology is relatively new to WordPress and still evolving, but at its current state it provides the means for making page creation faster and much less error-prone than typing raw HTML.
+This technology is relatively new to WordPress and still evolving, but at its current state it provides the means for making page creation faster, easier and much less error-prone than typing raw HTML.

 ## Using Gutenberg

 This section will cover the basics of using Gutenberg as it pertains to the Cronkite site.
 If you want to know more, WordPress.org has [a nice introduction to Gutenberg](https://developer.wordpress.org/block-editor/).

 Basically, all content in the content area lives in a block.
-There are blocks for paragraphs, images, testimonials, cards and all other commonly-created items.
+There are blocks for paragraphs, images, testimonials, cards and other commonly-created items.

-If you find yourself regulary creating a certain kind of content for which there is no card, let us know and we may very well be able to create one.
+If you find yourself regulary creating a certain kind of content for which there is no card, let the web team know and we may very well be able to create one.

 ## Common blocks

-The blocks created by the university all start with UDS and the blocks created by Cronkite all start with CS
+The blocks created by the university have names that start with UDS and the blocks created by Cronkite have names that start with CS.

 The most commonly-used blocks are:

-* UDS Blockquote
+- UDS Blockquote
-* UDS Card
+- UDS Card
-* UDS Heading (provides reversed-out text if needed)
+- UDS Heading (provides reversed-out text if needed)
-* UDS modals (like the Covid banner)
+- UDS modals (like the Covid banner)
-* Content Image Overlap (for what we call the optional box)
+- Content Image Overlap (for what we call the optional box)

 ### Common patterns

 Blocks also have a big brother called patterns.
-Patterns are a collection of blocks.
+Patterns are collections of blocks.
 On the Cronkite site, for example, we often use a three-up of cards.
 There is a pattern that will create a container with three columns and put a card in each column so that it is ready for you to insert your content.

 Patterns can be found in a drawer by clicking the blue plus button at the top left of the page.

 The most common patterns are:

-* Four-up icon cards that can be used for cards that highlight figures as well
+- Four-up icon cards that can be used for cards that highlight figures
-* The aforementioned three-up of cards
+- The aforementioned three-up of cards
-* Body text
+- Body text
-* Blockquote that can be used for testimonials and other things
+- Blockquote that can be used for testimonials and other things
-* CS Image Overlap News provides a large optional box and lets you select the topic that will be shown.
-The latest press release with that topic will populate the optional box
+- CS Image Overlap News provides a large optional box which lets you select the topic that will be shown.
+The latest press release slotted in that topic will populate the optional box

+## Headings

+Use the UDS headings block to add headings to a page.

+Use H2 headings to introduce sections, and H3 headings to separate content inside sections.

+All H3s should be reversed with gold.

+**Note:** The templates are already providing H1s to each page.
+Each page should only and always have exactly one H1, so do not add H1s unless you know exactly what you're doing.

 ## Posting press releases

 Each press release **must** have:

-* A featured image (1280 by 720)
+- A featured image (1280 by 720)
-* A hero image (1920 by 684)
+- A hero image (1920 by 684)
-* A card description
+- A card description
-* (Optional) a card title if the original hed is too long
+- (Optional) a card title if the original hed is too long to fit on a card

 The hero image and featured image can be different crops of the same image.